Innovation network nanodiag BW

 The Max Planck Institute of Immunobiology and Epigenetics is an interdisciplinary research institution that conducts basic research in two key areas of modern biology: Immunobiology and Epigenetics.
 Central questions address the molecular basis of cell type identities, as they are regulated during immune cell differentiation, metabolic response and epigenetic chromatin adaptation.

 As a project partner, its Proteomics Core Facility is developing affinity methods to provide peptides with specific sequence variations or modifications.
 These methods aim to isolate individual peptides or peptide families from highly complex biological and clinical samples, making them accessible for bionanopore analysis.
+At the same time, the established technologies offer the potential to be applied in the future in the field of clinical LC-MS-based proteomics as well as single-cell proteomics.

 Nanion develops and produces analysis systems for ion channels and biological nanopores.
 Microstructured chip substrates are used for electrophysiological measurements.
 AlsoNanion contributes expertise with regard to electrical measurement technology for nanopores and will also contribute to the fluidic and electrical integration of nanopores in diagnostic systems.